 26 Sep Identifying the right Georgian fireplace for your home

-I thought you might find it interesting, and for some of you helpful, if I briefly talked you through the styles of fireplace found in the Georgian era.
-I also have sourced examples of accurate reproductions that you can buy today.
+This post on Georgian fireplaces, briefly talks through the styles of fireplace found in the Georgian era as well as examples of accurate reproductions that you can buy today.

 As with much of the architecture of its time Georgian fireplace design was based on the classical orders and followed strict rules of proportion whilst employing a rich and varied range of decorative devices.